NolaDodd/Decoder-Ring/README.md

 The first decoder is a Caesar Shift, a type of substitution cipher originally used by Julius Caesar.
 It relies on taking the alphabet and "shifting" letters to the right or left, based on the typical alphabetic order.
 For example, if you were to "shift" the alphabet to the right by 3, the letter "A" would become "D".
-The you can shift anywhere from -25 to +25.
+You can choose to shift anywhere from -25 to +25.
 ```
 Shift : 3
 "thinkful" -> "wklqnixo"